 From most of the dramas portraying teenagers in high school that was released over the last five years, I can say that The Perks of Being a Wallflower is by far the best of them.
 The book itself is already mandatory in some schools, so why the movie wouldn’t be?
 And the most important, the movie was written and directed by the author of the book, something that we can count on a hand of how many times that happened in the history of cinema.
 The story is focused on Charlie, a shy high school outsider that has his life changed by two friends he meets in school.
 The film talks about friendship, relationships, sexuality, sexual abuse and many other tropes we are so used to see in films, but here they are portrayed in an extremely realistic and non-pretentious way.

 Stand By Me (1986) by Rob Reiner

 There are so many movies from the ’80s that I could have put here but from all of them, I decided to choose Stand By Me.
-Also considered another classic, Stand By Me is adapted from the book of the same name by Stephen King and tells the story of a group of friends who decides to look for a dead body next to the train tracks of the place they live.
+Also considered another classic, Stand By Me is adapted from the book of the same name by Stephen King and tells the story of a group of friends who decide to look for a dead body next to the train tracks of the place they live.
 The movie is a journey of these friends, their relationship and how that story will change their lives forever.
 It’s also one of the first movies by River Phoenix.